 Step 1: VHCA Planning Committee site visit and recommendation

 Once the application is in hand, the Committee will schedule a site visit to review the plan and its potential impacts and ask the applicants to notify their most adjacent neighbors of what is being proposed.
 Applicants then meet with the Neighborhood Planning Committee on the Wednesday before the second Monday of each month.
-These meetings are held at 7:00pm in the meeting room of the Ponce de Leon Library.
+These meetings are held at 7:00pm in the meeting room of the Ponce de Leon Library. or at the Church of Our Savior — 1068 N. Highland (across from the fire station).
 The Committee reviews the requests and may ask detailed questions suggest modifications or other steps, if needed.
 It then makes a recommendation for action – usually approval or denial, though deferral is possible – to the VHCA Board of Directors.